 The white sandy shores provide a beautiful swimming area that surrounds half the island.
 The seawater is clear, so visibility is good.
 The best swimming is at high or half tide, however there is generally enough water to wade in at low tide.
 The tide varies from about six feet down to extreme low tides of under a foot.
 There is no swimming pool on Navini.

 What will the weather be like?

 Fiji is sub-tropical, but being away from mountains, Navini receives much less rain and has lower humidity that most of Fiji.
 Temperatures from April to September are typically between 24 to 30°C, and from October to March (which is the wetter summer season) around 28 to 34°C. For further details about Fiji’s climate, click here.

 Are the bures cool enough in the summer months?

 The bures all have ceiling fans, high roofs as well as large louvre windows to catch the sea breeze.
 Most guests find these comfortable year round, however for more air flow, there are also some water coolers and stand fans available on request.

 Very!
 In 1983, the original reef agreement was established with the late Tui Lawa (king) Ratu Filipe.
 The waters surrounding Navini have been a sanctuary ever since.
 This also ‘feeds’ fish into neighbouring areas.
 We collect and use rainwater to avoid bringing in large quantities of fresh water, which would upset the natural balance of water going onto the reef.
 Nothing is discharged into the sea.

 Guests are encouraged and shown how to respect the reef and sea life.
 We have a continuing program of plant propagation to increase shelter and provide shade.
 Bures are designed with high roofs and lots of windows on all sides to be comfortable without the need for airconditioning.
-Navini was a founding member of the Mamanuca Environment Society (est. 2002), and continues to be a member of the executive committee.
+Navini was a founding member of the Mamanuca Environment Society (est. 2002), and continues to support the society.